Edric-Matwiejew/QuOp_MPI/docs/source/usage_example.rst

     qwao.graph(qw.graph_array.complete(qwao.size))

-Define the solution qualities by passing a :mod:`~qwao_mpi.quality` method to :meth:`~qwao_mpi.MPI.qwao.set_qualities`
+Define the solution qualities by passing a :mod:`~qwao_mpi.qualities` method to :meth:`~qwao_mpi.MPI.qwao.set_qualities`

 .. code-block:: python

     qwao.qualities(qw.set_qualities.ordered_integers)

 The QWAO algorithm may then be executed.
-Note that :meth:`~qwao_mpi.MPI.qwao.plan` and :meth:`~qwao_mpi.MPI.qwao.destory_plan` are necessary to create and free ancillary arrays and pointers used by external libraries.
+Note that :meth:`~qwao_mpi.MPI.qwao.plan` and :meth:`~qwao_mpi.MPI.qwao.destroy_plan` are necessary to create and free ancillary arrays and pointers used by external libraries.

 .. code-block:: python